 - Classical Cyclops: The villainous sorcerer Nightsorrow has a miniature cyclops as his familiar (which looks like the classical cyclops, but is about the size of a human child).
 The sorcerer does make it grow into the traditional giant size so it can fight Pepsia—but he transforms it into a "biclops" in the process, which has twice as many eyes and is therefore twice as dangerous.
 The biclops is still distinct from a regular giant because its eyes are arranged vertically, rather than horizontally.

-- Conspicuously Light Patch: Lampshaded in the Alt Text of the 2011-01-10 comic.
+- Conspicuously Light Patch: When Phobia tries to free Klepto, the scroll for Form Γ-κβ´ is much lighter than the other scrolls.
+Lampshaded in the original Alt Text before the comics were consolidated.
 (In this case, it was obviously done on purpose to invoke the animated trope.)

 - Deliberately Monochrome: One color per chapter.

 - Deliberate Values Dissonance: On the topic of slavery.
 Phobia and Pepsia own a slave named Klepto, but later try setting him free.
 This is also Played for Laughs when Helen knows that there's a problem with Klepto getting repossessed by the government, but doesn't know what, thinking the worst part of it is having to do your own laundry for a month.